 A wealth of information is available online for newcomers to microgreen farming.
 Much of that information has value, but not all will fit the needs of every individual seeking a future as a microgreens farmer.

-Choose your site, equipment and plant types with care.
-Again, it always pays to research the local market to get a feel for the community’s needs.
-While making a few mistakes won’t generally doom a microgreen business, they can mean those profits may take a little longer to realize.
+Choose your site, equipment and initial crops with care.
+Take it slow by getting one crop down, then added the next – one layer at a time.
+And again, it always pays to research the local market to get a feel for the community’s needs.
+While making a few mistakes won’t generally doom a microgreen business, it can make profitability take a little longer to realize.

-Getting advice from the experts makes it far easier to avoid costly mistakes while also generating ideas for moving from a small, startup business to a successful microgreens provider in your area.
+Getting advice from the experts makes it far easier to avoid costly mistakes while also generating ideas for moving from a small, startup business to becoming the number one microgreens provider in your area.
 If you’re truly looking for a fun and profitable way to generate income, now is the time to explore how a microgreens business can achieve those goals.